olakursri/cicd-pipeline-train-schedule-jenkins/README.md

-# cicd-pipeline-train-schedule-jenkins DEVOPS CULTURE - Learning Jenkins Good
+# cicd-pipeline-train-schedule-jenkins DEVOPS CULTURE - Learning Jenkins Good - Ansible Server Config Tool

 This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.DevOps tools Chain